undus5/undus/content/posts/linux-desktop-sway-labwc-gui-apps.md

 right-click context menu.
 Since it's mouse driven and floating, single workspace is enough, you just use `Alt + Tab` to switch between windows.

-So basically my desktops are empty, no fancy cosmetic decorations.
-I believe simple and clean make things elegant, this is the way.
+No fancy cosmetic decorations, just simple and clean, this is the way.

 ## Terminal